jaychang0917/initializer/README.md

 An initialization tasks manager for Android.
 It performs all initialization tasks in defined order.
-Also, it supports lazy and async initialization.
+Also, it supports late and async initialization.

 # Download
 Initializer is available on `mavenCentral()`.